-Today the universal Church celebrates the Feast of the Most Holy Trinity, the profound mystery on which our Christian faith is founded.
+Holy Trinity is the profound mystery on which our Christian faith is founded.
 All the major religions believe in One God.
 But they vary in defining and identifying the nature of God.
-It is to Moses, for the first time, God revealed his name as "I AM WHO AM"- not as Trinity at all.
+It is to Moses, for the first time, God revealed His name as "I AM WHO AM"- not as Trinity at all.
 Later the Jews called God 'Yahweh' the creator of heaven and earth and all the creatures on earth.
 Though Trinitarian God is alien to the Old Testament, in the Book of Genesis we have indirect references to God in plural form.
 In Genesis 1: 26 we read, "Then God said: "Let us make man in our image, after our likeness."
 Here God does not say, "Let me make man in my image and after my likeness.
 Again in the Book of Genesis 18: 1-3 we see God visiting Abraham in three persons.
 But we don't see God revealing to him as Triune God.
 The early Church recognized God as Triune from the very first century on.
 But only in 1334 A.D. the Feast of the Holy Trinity was introduced in the Church officially by Pope John XXII.

-Many Church Fathers and theologians tried to explain the mystery of the Holy Trinity using different ways.
-But nobody could claim that they could define it satisfactorily.
-According to the Catechism of the Catholic Church, "The mystery of the Most Holy Trinity is the central mystery of the Christian faith and life.
+Perhaps the deepest and the most profound of all mysteries is the mystery of the Trinity.
+The Church teaches us that although there is only one God, yet, somehow, there are three Persons in God.
+The Father is God, the Son is God, the Holy Spirit is God, yet we do not speak of three Gods, but only One God.
+They have the same nature, substance, and being.
+The Catechism of the Catholic Church defines Trinity in these words, "The mystery of the Most Holy Trinity is the central mystery of the Christian faith and life.
 God alone can make it known to us by revealing himself as Father, Son and Holy Spirit.
 The Trinity is one.
 We do not confess three Gods, but one God in three persons, the consubstantial Trinity.
-The Divine Persons do not share the one divinity among themselves but each of them is God whole and entire; the Father is that which the Son is, the Son that which the Father is, the Father and the Son that which the Holy Spirit is, i.e. by nature one God."
-The Catechism continues, "The divine persons are really distinct from one another.
-"God is one but not solitary."
-"Father", "Son", "Holy Spirit" are not simply names designating modalities of the divine being, for they are really distinct from one another: "He is not the Father who is the Son, nor is the Son he who is the Father, nor is the Holy Spirit he who is the Father or the Son."
+The Divine Persons do not share the one divinity among themselves but each of them is God whole and entire.
+He is not the Father who is the Son, nor is the Son he who is the Father, nor is the Holy Spirit he who is the Father or the Son."
 They are distinct from one another in their relations of origin: "It is the Father who generates, the Son who is begotten, and the Holy Spirit who proceeds."
 The divine Unity is Triune."